How Orange France transformed software development and defied the naysayers

 “When I told them about our plans. many of my colleagues looked at me as if I had two heads!”
 Perrett said.
 “They told me it was impossible, but we proved it wasn’t.”

 Making the impossible possible required Perret and his team to make significant changes to how they developed software and to adopt new tools and technologies to support the approach.
 To help, the company enlisted the services of Pivotal Labs, the Agile software development arm of Pivotal.
-Orange developers sat side-by-side with Pivotal developers, a technique known as pair programming, learning the ins-and-outs of Agile methodology while simultaneously building the new mobile application.
+Orange developers sat side by side with Pivotal developers, a technique known as pair programming, learning the ins-and-outs of Agile methodology while simultaneously building the new mobile application.

-PCF was a critical component of our transformation.
+[Pivotal Platform] was a critical component of our transformation.
 It significantly reduced the management and administration burden on our operations team and allowed developers to focus on what they do best—building great software.”Jerome Tardivel, B2B CIO, Orange France

 Perret’s team of developers started working on the application, employing the Agile techniques it was learning with Pivotal Labs along the way, in April of 2016.
 The team spent the next six months continuously repeating the process of gathering feedback, iterating on features, then testing them with users.
 When the team felt they had a working minimum viable product, they delivered it live to customers.
 It was October 2016.
 It didn’t take long for users to start resolving their own support issues using the app and incoming support calls to start dropping.
 By all accounts, the engagement was a success.